kapawlak/temp_lab_host/Courses/345/3L/references.md

 ![j](imgs/Reference/histogram.png)
 :::

-For the majority of this class when making some claim we will begin our justification with some amount of statistics.
+For the majority of this class, when making some claim we will begin our justification with some amount of statistics.
 Thus when we make a measurement we will want to repeat it so that we can get some quantitative values to support our claims.

 For this class, we will assume that all of our measurements will follow a Gaussian distribution.
 Thus when you make many measurement you will be able to produce a histogram similar to [](Figure-histogram).